humanwhocodes/env/README.md

 // read a variable and don't care if it's empty const username = env.get("USERNAME");

-// read a variable and user a default if empty const username = env.get("USERNAME", "humanwhocodes");
+// read a variable and use a default if empty const username = env.get("USERNAME", "humanwhocodes");

 // read a variable and throw an error if it doesn't exist